jindian/linux_note/linux_startup/start_kernel_part_VIII.md

   `sched_init` initializes priority and node list of PI waiters blocked on a rt_mutex held by init task.

   The kernel represents a process's address space with a data structure called the memory descriptor.
 This structure contains all the information related to the process address space.
-The memory descriptor is represented by struct mm_struct and defined in include/linux/mm_type.h
+The memory descriptor is represented by struct mm_struct and defined in <include/linux/mm_type.h>

-  The mm_users field is the number of processes using this address space.
+  The mm_users field of mm_struct is the number of processes using this address space.
 For example, if two threads share this address space, mm_users is equal to two.
 The mm_count field is the primary reference count for the mm_struct.
 All mm_users equate to one increment of mm_count.
-Thus, in the previous example, mm_count is only one.
 Only when mm_users reaches zero (when both threads exit) is mm_count decremented.
 When mm_count finally reaches zero, there are no remaining references to this mm_struct and it is freed.
 Having two counters enables the kernel to differentiate between the main usage counter (mm_count) and the number of processes using the address space (mm_users).

   All of the mm_struct structures are strung together in a doubly linked list via the mmlist field.
 The initial element in the list is the init_mm memory descriptor, which describes the address space of the init process.